dullroar/ten-steps-to-linux-survival/Step10.md

 /usr/lib/casper/casper-md5check
 /usr/lib/grub/i386-pc/gcry_md5.mod
 /usr/lib/i386-linux-gnu/sasl2/libcrammd5.so
+/usr/lib/i386-linux-gnu/sasl2/libcrammd5.so.2
+/usr/lib/i386-linux-gnu/sasl2/libcrammd5.so.2.0.25
+/usr/lib/i386-linux-gnu/sasl2/libdigestmd5.so
+/usr/lib/i386-linux-gnu/sasl2/libdigestmd5.so.2
+/usr/lib/i386-linux-gnu/sasl2/libdigestmd5.so.2.0.25
+/usr/lib/python2.7/md5.py
+/usr/lib/python2.7/md5.pyc
+/usr/lib/ruby/1.9.1/x86_64-linux/digest/md5.so
+/usr/lib/x86_64-linux-gnu/sasl2/libcrammd5.so
+/usr/lib/x86_64-linux-gnu/sasl2/libcrammd5.so.2
+/usr/lib/x86_64-linux-gnu/sasl2/libcrammd5.so.2.0.25
+/usr/lib/x86_64-linux-gnu/sasl2/libdigestmd5.so
 ...and so on...
 ```

 The `locate` command, if installed, is basically a database of all of the
-file names on the system (collected periodically - not real time).
+file names on the system (collected periodically - not in real time).
 You are
 simply searching the database for a pattern.
+It is a quicker way to look
+than `find / -name \*pattern*\`.

 One final note on which thing gets executed.
 Unlike in Windows, UNIX
 environments do not consider the local directory (the current directory
 you are sitting at the command prompt, i.e., what
-[`pwd`](http://linux.die.net/man/1/pwd) shows) as part of the path unless
+[`pwd`](http://linux.die.net/man/1/pwd)\drcmd{pwd} shows) as part of the path unless
 `.` is explicitly listed in `$PATH`.
 This is for security purposes.
 So it
 can be a bit unnerving to try and execute `foo` in the current directory
 and get:

+\drcap{Command not found - but it's right there!}
 ```
-$ ls -l foo
+~ $ ls -l foo
 -rwxrwx--- 1 myuser mygroup 16 Oct 23 19:03 foo

-$ foo
+~ $ foo
 No command 'foo' found, did you mean:
  Command 'fgo' from package 'fgo' (universe)
  Command 'fop' from package 'fop' (main)